Serencp

 Live Output Notifications

-The server now supports real-time VM output streaming through MCP protocol notifications.
+The server supports real-time VM output streaming through MCP protocol notifications and resource subscriptions.
 This provides immediate feedback without requiring polling.

-VM output is automatically streamed as JSON-RPC 2.0 notifications:
+VM output is automatically streamed as JSON-RPC 2.0 notifications using the MCP resources pattern:

 {